Now graduation is over you may have turned your attention to the little matter of job hunting. Here are some handy tips on getting started.

 There are some details, which aren’t often covered in advice to graduates.
 These include busting a few myths around graduate job hunting (“all the jobs are in London”, “I’ve missed all the opportunities”, “all my peers have got jobs”, etc) and what employers really want from candidates.

-Some of these issues are tackled in the job hunting toolkit, along with understanding job sdverts and how best to use job sites.
+Some of these issues are tackled in the job hunting toolkit, along with understanding job adverts and how best to use job sites.

 Getting the job

-Making applications is only the first stage on, what can be, a long recruitment process.
-Help with writing a CV or completing a form to sitting aptitude tests and attending interviews is available on the apply for jobs web pages and the info sheets linked from each page go into more detail.
+Making applications is only the first stage on (what can be) a long recruitment process.
+Help with writing a CV or completing an application form to sitting aptitude tests and attending interviews is available on the apply for jobs web pages.

 Keeping it local

-If you’re keen to stay in York(shire), Yorkshire Graduates advertises vacancies in the region.
-Other regional sites include Inspiring Interns (for Manchester and the north of England, as well as London), Graduate Advantage (Midlands), Unlocking Potential (Cornwall); if you’re using national sites, eg Graduate Talent Pool, you can often filter by location.
+If you’re keen to stay in York(shire), visit Yorkshire Graduates or use the location search field on vacancy sites like graduatejobs.com.
+Other specific regional sites include Inspiring Interns (for Manchester and the north of England, as well as London), ScotGrad (Scotland), Unlocking Potential (Cornwall), BrighterBox (London)

 Whether you’re an international graduate returning home or any nationality looking to work outside of the UK, use the international work resources for vacancy sites and advice.